 When the item you’re selling is commonplace, identify what’s unique about yours.
 Is it hand-made, a limited edition colour or a collectors piece?
 If there’s a story behind why your item is special, consider sharing it.

 Describe the unique features of your item to make it stand out.

-Pricing your item
+2. Price your item right